Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 When most people think of Melissa & Doug they think of puzzles for slightly older children, but you would be pleasantly surprised at the large number of other toys they have especially for toddlers.
 I especially love the Frolicking Frog wooden pull toy for teaching co-ordination and gross motor skills as your child pulls it along as he or she walks:

 There are plenty of educational toys out there for toddlers 1 and 2 years of age when you know where to look.
-Above I've shown some wonderfully fun options from Fat Brain Toys, Child Universe, Melissa & Doug, and The Tot, and you can find plenty more at each of those places.
+Above I've shown some wonderfully fun options from Fat Brain Toys, Child Universe, Melissa & Doug, and The Tot.
+In addition to what I've shown above, you can find plenty more toddler toys at each of those places.